 Charged with Domestic Violence or Domestic Assault?
-Hire an Attorney
+Hire a Local Attorney

 If you have been charged with domestic violence or a related crime, the first thing you should do is consult with an experienced criminal defense lawyer.
 An attorney will help you prepare for your court case and advise you on the best course of action based on your personal circumstances.